kilim/kilim/README.md

 ## Other Java versions
+naming conventions:
+  * the maven plugin won't work with a classifier, so either use the runtime weaver, package using java 8, or install locally (possibly with a jdk-specific version)
+  * to change the version string: `mvn versions:set -DnewVersion=2.0.0-19-custom`
+  * to install locally: `mvn install:install-file -DpomFile=pom.xml -Dfile=target/kilim.jar`
+  * some versions in maven central have a jdk-specific version suffix, eg `2.0.0-19-jdk7`
+  * if you don't care about AOT weaving with the maven plugin, you can use a classifier, eg: `-Dclassifier=jdk7`

-to use with java 7 need to compile with java 7:
+java 7:
   * `JAVA_HOME=path/to/java7 ant clean weave jar`
-  * `mvn install:install-file -DpomFile=pom.xml -Dfile=target/kilim.jar -Dclassifier=jdk7`
-  * in pom.xml use: `<classifier>jdk7</classifier>`
   * see demos/java7 for usage examples
-  * some versions may be in maven central with a jdk7 classifier, eg 2.0.0-15:jdk7
+  * the maven plugin appears to be broken for java 7
+  * maven central: `2.0.0-19-jdk7`

 java 9:
   * the java 8 compiled version should work fine
   * for an example with java 9 use `JAVA_HOME=path/to/java9 mvn package
-  * see demos/battle/pom9.xml for usage examples
+  * see demos/battle/pom9.xml for a usage example
   * currently, no `module-info.java` is provided, so use java 9's fallback support
   * if you have a demo project that you can share that "depends" on modules, create an issue and it will be supported

 java 10:
   * java 10 has a bug and refuses to load some valid lambdas